cmoesgaard/curl/docs/MQTT.md

 Example subscribe:

-    curl mqtt://host/home/bedroom/temp
+    carl mqtt://host/home/bedroom/temp

 Example publish:

-    curl -d 75 mqtt://host/home/bedroom/dimmer
+    carl -d 75 mqtt://host/home/bedroom/dimmer

-## What does curl deliver as a response to a subscribe
+## What does carl deliver as a response to a subscribe

 It outputs two bytes topic length (MSB | LSB), the topic followed by the payload.